catalystneuro/ndx-binned-spikes/README.md

 ### Linking to units table
-One way to make the information stored in the `BinnedAlignedSpikes` object more useful is to indicate exactly which units or neurons the first dimension of the `data` attribute corresponds to.
-This is **optional but recommended** as it makes the data more interpretable and useful for future users.
+One way to make the information stored in the `BinnedAlignedSpikes` object more useful for future users is to indicate exactly which units or neurons the first dimension of the `data` attribute corresponds to.
+This is **optional but recommended** as it makes the data more meaningful and easier to interpret.
 In NWB the units are usually stored in a `Units` [table](https://pynwb.readthedocs.io/en/stable/pynwb.misc.html#pynwb.misc.Units).
 To illustrate how to to create this link let's first create a toy `Units` table:

 ```python
 import numpy as np